j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 $ git pull https://github.com/dotnet-architecture/eShopOnWeb.git
 ```

+# 1.4 Edit the docker files to install the AppDynamics Agent
 As noted in the installation documents - download and unzip the .NET Agent for linux:

 ```shell